nicklytle/DataStructuresEdGame/README.md

 ![alt text]( https://github.com/nicklytle/DataStructuresEdGame/images/game_screenshot1.PNG  "Screenshot of the game")

-For more details about the project structure and how it works, see the Project Structure wiki page.
+For more details about the project structure, see the [Project Structure](https://github.com/nicklytle/DataStructuresEdGame/wiki/Project-Structure) wiki page.

 ### Contributing